Forestry Mulching

 Forestry mulching eliminates the need for burn piles entirely.
 Open burning in Dodge County is regulated by the Georgia Forestry Commission and requires a permit during many periods of the year.
 Burning also creates air quality concerns and fire liability risk.
 The mulch layer left by forestry mulching actively benefits the soil — improving organic content and reducing erosion — with no additional disposal required.
 It is the cleaner, lower-risk option for most Dodge County properties.

-Get a Free Forestry Mulching Quote
+Ready to Get a Free Quote?